hannahclauson/health-agreements/completed.md

     - i think this may have happened whn i introd polymorphism
   - update seeds.rb to populate archetypes
   - Make sure some companies implement none/one/some
+- Get icon paths working on heroku
+  - this is prob going to be annoying
+X  - also adjust the icon styles -- would like to be white on dark blue X - OMG this was so silly -- this helped me out (kinda) : https://github.com/rails/sass-rails/issues/86 X - I spent sooo much time on this ... compared to everything else.
+Like ...
+3+ hours